thompson-tomo/FluentStorage/README.md

 It provides extensive Object manipulation commands, File uploads/downloads, File streaming/seeking, Directory listing, File permissions/CHMOD, UTF-8 support and more.
 Its API is fully asynchronous and has identical behavior across all providers.
 It also implements [in-memory and on-disk storage providers](https://github.com/robinrodricks/FluentStorage/wiki/Standard-Storage), so you can test on a local machine or access attached NAS/EBS drives.

-It is written entirely in C#, with no external dependencies.
+It is written entirely in C#, with few external dependencies.

 FluentStorage is released under the permissive MIT License, so it can be used in both proprietary and free/open source applications.